 I was sick of struggling…so I stepped outside of the system and created my own.

-All of the ways that work has shifted in 2020 have made me feel incredibly grateful that I already work for myself as I watch so many people lose what they thought were forever jobs or realize that their job wasn’t really giving them what they needed in the face of a global crisis.
+All of the ways that work has shifted over the last few years have made me feel incredibly grateful that I already work for myself as I watch so many people lose what they thought were forever jobs or realize that their job wasn’t really giving them what they needed in the face of a global crisis.

 Crises have a weird way of making you rethink your priorities.

-The crises of 2020 have made many turn to independent work, whether they made the decision on their own or were forced to by necessity.
+The last two years have made many turn to independent work, whether they made the decision on their own or were forced to by necessity.

 I say – join us.